TomVollerthun1337/DavidSedley.github.io/content/other/work_in_progress.md

 ## *Books*

 ### Ancient Greek theology
-based on 2014 lectures at Renmin University, Beijing, to be published initially in Chinese
+based on 2014 lectures at Renmin University, Beijing, currently being translated for publication in Chinese; English version to follow later.

 ### Plato’s _Phaedo_